getodk/central-backend/docs/api.md

 ## Project (object)
 + id: `1` (number) - The numerical ID of the Project.
 + name: `Default Project` (string, required) - The name of the Project.
++ keyId: `3` (number, optional) - If managed encryption is enabled on the project, the numeric ID of the encryption key as tracked by Central is given here.
 + archived: false (boolean, optional) - Whether the Project is archived or not. `null` is equivalent to `false`.
 All this does is sort the Project to the bottom of the list and disable management features in the web management application.

 ## Extended Project (Project)